 The EFPIA Disclosure Code provides a common basis for reporting across Europe in relation to transfers of value.
 For more information on this Code visit: http://transparency.efpia.eu or www.ipha.ie

-Here in Ireland disclosure of payments made to HCPs and HCOs during 2017, will be available from 30th June 2018.
+Here in Ireland disclosure of payments made to HCPs and HCOs during 2018, will be available by 30th June 2019.

 The publication of this information is made for transparency purposes only, as further detailed in the Pfizer EEA HCP Privacy Notice at https://privacycenter.pfizer.com/en/hcp-ie (section “Disclosures of transfer of value”).
 It does not entail a general authorisation to those accessing the website to carry out any further processing of health care professionals' (HCP’s) data, such as combining it with the information published on other websites.